Non-Invertible Peccei-Quinn Symmetry, Natural 2HDM Alignment, and the Visible Axion: Type II 2HDM and Gauged Quark Flavor

-where $F_C$ is the color field strength, $\tilde{F}_C$ is its Hodge dual, and $\mathcal{N}_C$ is the instanton number for a given $SU(3)_C$ configuration.
 As is familiar, the $SU(3)_C$ instanton number takes values in the integers, $\mathcal{N}_C\in \mathbb{Z}$.
 Then as a result of this anomaly, the $U(1)_{\rm PQ}$ is explicitly broken by QCD instantons, and only a $\mathbb{Z}_{2N_g}$ subgroup remains anomaly-free.
 Resultingly the QCD instantons do not contribute to the PQ-violating operators in the renormalizable scalar potential, since they can only change the PQ charge by $2 N_g$.
 This means the first operator they generate is $a_6 (\Phi_1^\dagger \Phi_2)^3$, where one expects $a_6 \sim \Lambda_{\rm QCD}^{-2}$ by dimensional analysis but the effects of these IR instantons are not under analytic control.

-Quite generally, a well-motivated possibility is that the approximate global flavor symmetries we see in the SM have arisen from gauged flavor symmetries which are Higgsed.
-One of us discussed in \cite{Cordova:2024ypu} that subtle non-invertible symmetries may appear when quark flavor symmetries are gauged such that there is some non-trivial global structure between $SU(3)_C$ and the flavor gauge group\footnote{For discussions of particle physics implications of gauge theories of groups with different global structures see e.g. \cite{Tong:2017oea,Koren:2024xof,Cordova:2023her,Choi:2023pdp,Reece:2023iqn,Anber:2021iip,Li:2024nuo,Alonso:2024pmq,Hsin:2024lya}.}
+Quite generally, a well-motivated possibility is that the approximate global flavor symmetries we see in the SM have arisen from gauged flavor symmetries which are Higgsed, which we take to occur at the scale $v_3\gg v_{\rm EW}$.
+One of us discussed in \cite{Cordova:2024ypu} that subtle non-invertible symmetries may appear when quark flavor symmetries are gauged such that there is some non-trivial global structure between $SU(3)_C$ and the flavor gauge group\footnote{For discussions of particle physics implications of gauge theories of groups with different global structures see e.g. \cite{Tong:2017oea,Koren:2024xof,Cordova:2023her,Choi:2023pdp,Reece:2023iqn,Anber:2021iip,Li:2024nuo,Alonso:2024pmq,Hsin:2024lya,Dierigl:2024cxm}.}

 where the former is flavored baryon number and the latter is non-Abelian gauged quark flavor.
 The non-invertible Peccei-Quinn symmetry we discuss here is closely analogous to the symmetry in that work, but extended from the 1HDM to the 2HDM.
 Let us emphasize that this is something special that can be done because of the `coincidence' that the SM has the same number of colors of QCD and generations of fermions, $N_c=N_g$.